na-na-hi/renget/archive/sivtwn.md

 Kanata shifted Towa around in her arms, feeling up her backside.
 "She does look nice, Coco.
 A cute face, especially with how she's blushing and forcing a smile right now.
 Small, perky breasts.
 A shapely waist and belly with just a bit of pudge.
 An adorable slit with barely-visible flaps.
 Very soft thighs and...hm, a soft and curvy butt too.
 I can see us having a lot of fun with this attractive, shy..."
 Kanata's smile faded as she stopped groping Towa's butt and reached the base of her tail.
 "...*devil*."

+!!! border between parts
+    .
+    .
+    .
+    .
+    .
+    .

+"Well yes but I'm not evil or anything!
+I'm neutral, you know!"
+Towa looked Kanata in the eyes and folded her hands pleadingly, but she only got a cold stare in response.

+"Oh yes?
+We'll see about that.
+Spread out your arms and legs, then don't move or say anything - or you'll be in big trouble."
+Kanata's voice was monotone and strict-sounding, and she moved very slowly as she lowered her arms and knees, laying Towa down on the ground.
+ Towa felt her heart beating more erratically than a human's ever could, and her instincts told her to prepare for battle, but she surpressed them.
+She had never been a violent person, and this wasn't just some random loyalist - this was Coco's friend.
+Towa obeyed the command, stretching her arms and legs from her as if she was tied to the X-cross in the bedroom again.
+It made her feel vulnerable in multiple ways; the only thing Towa had going for her was Coco's sympathy.
+But while the dragon's tail was now still and tense, she didn't move or talk - she looked more curious than anything.
+Coco knew Kanata, so maybe that was a good sign.

+"Coco, I'm hungry.
+Make dinner, please."

+"Are you sure, Kanatan?
+If you want Towa to leave fine, but she is damn nice!
+She may be a devil but that doesn't mean she's-"

+"You don't know devils.
+You're not from Heaven or Hell."
+Kanata's eyes narrowed to slits as she stared down her roommate.
+The dragon was much larger, but the angel was more imposing - Towa did not dare to move a centimetre.
+"If Towa isn't evil, I won't hurt her.
+Now go.
+Make.
+Dinner."
+The angel pointed towards the kitchen door without breaking eye contact.

+After a second, Coco's tail drooped as she lost the contest of staring and will.
+"Fine...you two sort your heaven and hell stuff out while I make burgers.
+But I like" - Coco's eyes met Towa's pleading ones - "I like Towa.
+And I'm not naive, y'know?"

+With that, Coco marched off, closing the kitchen door behind her.
+Kanata looked down at Towa, sternly but calmly.
+Then she knelt down next to the devil, placing her right hand on Towa's left breast.
+"Let's see your Evil, hm?
+Maybe your claim was truthful enough for your heart to not burst."

+Towa controlled herself as best as she could, closing her eyes and clenching her teeth as her life flashed before her eyes - was she Evil?
+She had never really done much in hell...in the human world she had been mischievous, cowardly and selfish a few times...but that wasn't especially evil, wasn't it?
+That's just how humans were, Towa told herself.
+It would be unfair to jud-

+"aaaAAAHHHAHAHAHAHAHA!
+OH MY GOD, WHAT'S THIS?
+PLEASE, HAHA, STOP!
+PLEASE!
+AAAHAHAHAHAHAHA!"
+Towa's thoughts were rudely interrupted as she felt like a swarm of the softest feathers of all time were passing over her body, making her feel laugh harder than she ever had.
+It was like wave after wave of an unbelievably brutal tickle assault on her whole body.
+It was much worse than the ones Coco had used to justify a need to "correct" Towa's "disrespectful attitude" - usually by spanking Towa's butt bright red or torturing her most sensitive areas with clamps that felt more evil than she ever did.
+Kanata's divine tickle torture felt so much worse, in fact, that Towa fainted before the urge to move around had taken over fully.

+Kanata, puzzled by the devil's reaction, removed her hand from Towa's left breast.
+Towa's breasts looked even better now that her nipples were hard, but Kanata pushed that thought to the back of her head.
+Why had her divine judgment only tickled Towa?
+Had Coco been right - was this really a rare, non-Evil devil?
+The small angel touched Towa all over, trying to focus on her sixth sense rather than sight and touch.
+But there was still no Evil to be found.

+Kanata stood up and took a step back in both senses.
+Was this actually...good news?
+She had technically purged any Evil as she was required to, and having to observe this unusual case was a perfect reason to keep an eye and more on Coco's newest catch.